kiwi0fruit/ultimate-question/README.md

 ### [7.3 redirect to Introduction 5](#i5) [≡][toc]{#s7_3}

 **THIS 7.
-SECTION IS OUTDATED: I NO LONGER FOND OF SELF-JUSTIFICATION IDEA.**
+SECTION IS OUTDATED: I'M NO LONGER FOND OF SELF-JUSTIFICATION IDEA.**

 First I'll add some details about notion of **self-justifying** that show _more_ about the motivation behind the research.
 Potential theories of everything can be **self-justifying** or not.
 It means that the theory is: